fastify/fastify/docs/Hooks.md

 <h1 align="center">Fastify</h1>

+## Hooks

+Hooks are registered with the `fastify.addHook` method and allow you to listen to specific events in the application or request/response lifecycle.
+You have to register a hook before the event is triggered otherwise the event is lost.

 ## Request/Response Hooks

 By using the hooks you can interact directly inside the lifecycle of Fastify.
 There are five different Hooks that you can use *(in order of execution)*: